chapmancbVCU/chappy-php-starter/docs/server_side_validation.md

 </div>

 In the form you have two ways display errors:
-1. At the very top after the opening form tag.
+1. At the top of the form (general errors).
+Laravel calls this the error bag.
-2. As an optional parameter in a function call to the FormHelper class for an input.
+2. Inline with input elements (specific field errors).

 The form setup is shown below in figure 2.